Weird Years: Season 1

-1 – Requiem for a Screen – The family intervenes when Ivan becomes seriously addicted to videogames.
+1 – Requiem for a Screen – The family intervenes when Ivan becomes seriously addicted to video games.

 2 – Wingnut 500 – Magda can't get the rest of her family to listen to her and do things properly.
 When she's given a test robot to follow her orders at works, she decides to try it out on her family.

 3 – Zozo's False Teeth – Zozo's false teeth foretell that the Donkey of Death is coming for her.
 Donko finds himself having to decide if he should put her in a retirement home.

 4 – Silence of the Goats – An outbreak of Calpine fever has created a world-wide cull of goats, putting Rasputin at risk.
 The Dorkovitch family rallies to defend its weirdest member.